COVID-19 Vaccine Information

 We are honored to care for our community when it matters most.
 My Turn is an easy way to search for available vaccination appointments at many locations in your area.

 If you need support using myturn.ca.gov, call 1-877-813-7312 and an agent can help enter your information on the website, subject to availability.
-You can also check local health departments and other state-approved providers.
+You can also check local health departments and other state-approved clinicians.

 West Anaheim Medical Center recommends that you get a COVID-19 vaccine if you are able.